Chapter 5 Molecular inference in practice

 There are costs to adding taxa that must be balanced against the benefits above:

-• Adding taxa can considerably increase the computational demand of analyses.
-This can increase the time and cost of analysis, and maybe even make an analysis unfeasible on the computers available to the investigator.
+Adding taxa can considerably increase the computational demand of analyses.
+This can increase the time and cost of analysis, or even make an analysis unfeasible on the computers available to the investigator.

 There are some conditions under which you may want to exclude specific taxa, at least from some analyses:

-• If you suspect that they data are contaminated, incorrectly identified, or insufficiently documented.
+If you suspect that the data are contaminated, incorrectly identified, or insufficiently documented.

 5.3 Collecting sequence data